 Both parties need to be willing to compromise, yes.
 But as the mother of the bride or groom, you need to be prepared to compromise a little more!
-It’s easy for parents to assume that, if they’re paying for the wedding (which they traditionally are), they also get to make the bulk of the decisions.
+It’s easy for parents to assume that if they’re paying for the wedding (which they traditionally are), they also make the bulk of the decisions.
 At the end of the day, however, the stars of the show are still the bride and groom.

 “Most couples today want their weddings to be unique to their personal style.
 Don’t get excited and make it more about you than the couple,” Cheryl says.
 “Pick a few things that are important to you (your non-negotiables, so to speak).
 Lovingly explain why they’re significant and usually the couple will be willing to incorporate or bend to what’s really essential to you.”

 It’s also important to consider how you compromise, when you do.

 “Always discuss calmly.
 When my daughter and I disagreed, I made sure that I calmly and gently probed into her reasons for wanting something a certain way.
 After understanding her reasons, I was usually fine with her decisions.
 In the same way, she has been very accommodating for those few things that were important to me.”

 Remember those emotions we talked about?
 Sensitivity goes right along with it.
 Think twice before giving your thoughts, and don’t say anything negative unless asked for your honest opinion.
 That said, if you have a legitimate concern, share it!
 We’re not trying to tell you to keep your mouth shut; we’re just saying speak with a heavy filter.